-Note 3: See Administrative Withdrawal section in catalog.
+Note 3: Administrative Withdrawal for non-attendance.

 Note 4: Developmental courses are not computed in semester or cumulative GPA, effective spring 1988.

 Repeated Courses: When a student repeats a course (takes the same course more than once) at Galveston College, the hours and grade earned on the last graded course will be used in computing the cumulative grade point average, even when the last grade earned is lower.
 This is a Galveston College policy that is not necessarily honored at other colleges.
 Transcripts will indicate all courses and grades even when a course is not calculated into the GPA after being repeated.